ES-1085/f2024-ds1-project-team1/data/README.md

 Then, include codebooks (variables, and their descriptions) for your data file(s) using the following format.

-## name of data file
+## natural_disasters

-- `variable1`: Description of variable 1
+- `Year`: Description of variable 1
-- `variable2`: Description of variable 2
+- `Seq`: Description of variable 2
+- `Glide`: Description of variable 3
+- `Disaster.Group`: Description of variable 3
+- `Disaster.Subgroup`: Description of variable 3
+- `Disaster.Type`: Description of variable 3
+- `Disaster.Subtype`: Description of variable 3
+- `Disaster.Subsubtype`: Description of variable 3
+- `Glide`: Description of variable 3
+- `Glide`: Description of variable 3
+- `Glide`: Description of variable 3
+- `Glide`: Description of variable 3
+- `Glide`: Description of variable 3
-- `variable3`: Description of variable 3
+- `Glide`: Description of variable 3

 - ...